 Is functional given the nature of the position

 SECTION 1.2.
-All staff shall dress in a manner and style in accordance with administrative regulations set forth by the (School Leader or other title).
+All staff shall dress in a manner and style in accordance with administrative regulations set forth by the Executive Director.

 SECTION 2.
 Dress Code

 SECTION 2.1.
-An employee who is inappropriately dressed, in the opinion of the (School Leader or other title), may be sent home and required to return to work in acceptable attire.
+An employee who is inappropriately dressed, in the opinion of the Executive Director, may be sent home and required to return to work in acceptable attire.
 The employee shall not be paid for time away from work.

 SECTION 2.2.
 Appropriate dress includes but is not limited to: